-Warfare between island chiefs was eliminated, an act which froze the relative social positions of the chiefs and their clans and created a condition of inflexibility in the social system; in addition it allowed increased trading and missionary activity and thus contributed to more rapid cultural change (Spoehr 1949).
+Warfare between the islands Irooj was eliminated, an act which froze the relative social positions of the Irooj and their jowi (clan) and created a condition of inflexibility in the social system; in addition it allowed increased trading and missionary activity and thus contributed to more rapid cultural change (Spoehr 1949).
 German ethnographers were active in this period and it is largely through their efforts, especially in the many volumes published on Micronesia by the German South Sea Expedition of 1908-1910, that much is known of the traditional way of life (Kramer and Nevermann 1938 is a result of this expedition).

-In 1914, Japan succeeded the Germans in control of the Marshall Islands.
-They shifted to a system of virtual direct rule through a set of community officials and greatly expanded the administrative staff.
+In 1914, at the conclusion of World War I, the Marshalls were taken from Germany by Japan.
+They shifted to a system of direct rule through a set of community officials and greatly expanded the administrative staff.
 Traders of other nationalities were excluded and the Japanese attempted to expand copra production.
 Protestant and Catholic missionary activity was allowed to continue unhampered, and in general the Marshallese appear to have gotten on well with the Japanese (Spoehr 1949).
-The Japanese did ethnographic research however most of this material has yet to be translated.
+The Japanese did conduct ethnographic research, however most of this material has yet to be translated into English.

 The Japanese military, through the South Seas Defense Corps, governed the Marshalls until 1918.
-From 1918 until 1922, a combined civilian and military government was in charge.
-In 1922, Japan was awarded Micronesia as a Class 'C' mandate by the League of Nations.
-The terms of the mandate were upheld until 1933 when Japan withdrew from the League of Nations (although they continued to submit annual reports through 1937), and considered the Marshalls and the rest of their Micronesian mandate, an integral part of the Japanese Empire (Peattie 1988).
+From 1918 until 1920, a combined civilian and military government was in charge.
+In 1920 Japan was awarded Micronesia as a Class 'C' mandate by the League of Nations.
+The terms of the mandate were upheld until 1933 when Japan withdrew from the League of Nations (although they continued to submit annual reports through 1937).
+After 1933, the Japanese considered the Marshalls and the rest of their Micronesian mandate, an integral part of the Japanese Empire (Peattie 1988).